-When implementing serious disciplinary consequences, parents can expect communication from the teacher whenever Disciplinary Actions are being applied.
-The teacher's school day is structured with classroom instruction throughout each day, therefore, communication to the parent may not be issued until after the school day.
-Teachers should respond to communication within two (2) school business days.
+When implementing serious disciplinary consequences, parents can expect communication from the teacher whenever serious consequences are being applied.
+The teacher's school day is structured with classroom instruction throughout each day, therefore, communication to the parent may not be issued until after the school day or teachers will respond to communication within two (2) school business days.
 If the teacher is on leave, contact the Division Leader.